 Finally, our last tip for saving money is to do the research and be willing to “buy nice or cry twice.”
 Sometimes selecting “bargain” parts can end up costing more.
 We’ve heard horror stories of people sending back 5 sets of defective wheels after trying to save a few dollars.
 There’s been stories of cheap lift kits not containing all the right hardware, or even failing on the road.
 We recommend spending a little extra on a quality lift kit made by a company with a good reputation.
 LP Aventure, Primitive Racing, Anderson Design & fabrication are all great companies that we’ve tested and love.

 A friend of mine purchased a cheap lift kit on Ebay and installed it on his Forester.
 Unfortunately the kit had no camber correction features built into it.
 The alignment shop was never able to fully get the car within spec.
 He went through tires much quicker and the car handled poorly because of this.
-Not to mention he also had two of the strut tower studs sheer off.
-The kit had to be pulled off and reinstalled AGAIN.
+Not to mention he also had two of the low grade strut mount studs sheer off.
+The kit had to be pulled off and reinstalled AGAIN with new studs.

 You may be wondering “well how do I know what parts are good?”
 Spending a small amount of time on the lifted Subaru Facebook pages, or reading articles can help give you an idea of which companies are really putting out a quality product.
-Don’t be afraid to spend an extra $200 up front and save yourself thousands in the long run.
+But a good rule of thumb is to spend no less than $400 on a full 1.5-2 inch strut spacer lift.
+1 inch and lower lifts can be much more basic and finding something that is affordable is usually an okay strategy here.
+But if you see a “3 inch lift kit” for $150 on eBay or another ecommerce platform, steer clear and purchase something from a more reputable company.
+Spending the extra $200 on your lift can save you a real headache and thousands of dollars in the long run.

 Articles You May Find Helpful: